Database

 ID Generation

-by default to generate unique IDs for users, sessions, and other entities.
-If you want to customize how IDs are generated, you can pass your own function through the adapter or database configuration.
+Better Auth by default will generate unique IDs for users, sessions, and other entities.
+If you want to customize how IDs are generated, you can configure this in the advanced

 You can also disable ID generation by setting the generateId